Broken or Unbalanced Bites

 - Changes in facial appearance

-- Breathing through the mouth when awake or sleeping
+- Using the mouth to breathe while awake or asleep

 How do we fix broken bites?